 Baking with Splenda (Sucralose)

 Splenda (sucralose) is actually made from sugar but is processed in such a way that removes most of its calories and carbohydrates.
-Splenda contains negligible amounts of calories and will not cause any blood glucose spikes.
-Read this Splenda article to learn more!
+Splenda contains negligible amounts of calories and will not cause any blood sugar spikes.
+Read this article to learn more!

 Crunchiness: The softest cookie

 It was a little too soft and broke apart easier than the other cookies.

 This cookie was the least sweet but not far behind swerve.